 Places for students of the FSV UK

-All the information about selection procedure at the IES is summarized in the Guideline 1/2017.
+All the information about selection procedure at the IES is summarized in the Guideline 1/2023

+When making your decision at which universities you apply, take into account your probability of getting matched with your preferred university.
 As the matching system is rather complicated and successful matching of students depends on choices of other students, we elaborated an indicative matching simulation file that should help students to find out which alternatives are accessible for them.
 The more students participate, the more accurate results students can get.
 It is a google sheet which can be accessed when a student is logged to his faculty gmail account.
 The link is here.
-Please, read the instructions carefully.
+Please, log in with your faculty email address to access the file and read the instructions carefully.

 You should definitely hand in three applications to increase probability of success.

 Outgoing IES students